ant-design/ant-design-pro-site/blog/antd-4.0.en-US.md

 ### Migration method

 antd@4 has become more multi-billion and brought a huge amount of improvement, so how can we use such a great 4.0?
-In fact, it is very simple, Pro has all migrated [One] (https: // github. com / ant-design / pro-blocks / issues / 145).
-Officially provided us with `codemod-v4`, which is also very simple to use.
+In fact, it is easy, Pro has all migrated [One] (https: // github. com / ant-design / pro-blocks / issues / 145).
+Officially provided us with `codemod-v4`, which is also easy to use.

 ```shell
 # Run directly through npx